frankniujc/gridloc_probe/README.md

 ```

 ### Plot Layer Attention Weight
-The script [`scripts/plot_layer_weight_centers.py`](scripts/plot_layer_weight_centers.py) contains the code to compute the layer attention weight distributions used in section 5.1 and 5.2 of the paper.
+The script [`scripts/plot_layer_weight_centers.py`](scripts/plot_layer_weight_centers.py) contains the code to compute the layer attention weight distributions used in section 5.1 and section 5.2 of the paper.
 ```bash
 python scripts/plot_layer_weight_centers.py
 ```